Ph.D. in Economics, University of Pennsylvania, 2017 - Now

 Research Interests (influencer marketing, social media, digital marketing)

-Macro or Micro?
+Mega or Micro?
 Optimal Influencer Selection by Follower Elasticity (Zijun Tian, Ryan Dew and Raghuram Iyengar)

 Research in Progress